ubc-library-rc/sentiment-analysis/content/introduction.md

 For example:

 4. **Feature or Aspect-Based sentiment analysis**\
 Texts are dissected to identify the features of a product that are discussed and the sentiments expressed about these features or aspects.
-In many cases, a binary positive/negative does not reflect differing sentiments expressed in different aspects of a single text. /For example, a restaurant reviewer may love the food but be frustrated with the service.
+In many cases, a binary positive/negative does not reflect differing sentiments expressed in different aspects of a single text.\
+For example, a restaurant reviewer may love the food but be frustrated with the service.

 ## Sentiment Analysis Across Disciplines